Starting studies

 ESN Lappeenranta, a local section of the international Erasmus Student Network, offers its members a 10% discount on Swisscare health insurances if they purchase the insurance here, along with the ESN Card: https://esnlpr.fi/about-us/esncard/

-If having completed the degree you applied with in a country other than Finland and admitted, you are required to provide us with the following documents for the degree that you had to apply with
+If you had already graduated by the time you applied, and if you completed the degree you applied with in a country other than Finland, you must provide us with documents relating to that degree.

 - Degree Certificate